 OMS Survey Response

-Illinois Farm Bureau (IFB) conducted a survey in Spring 2024, seeking member-driven feedback on the direction of the organization now and in the future.
+Illinois Farm Bureau® (IFB) conducted a survey in Spring 2024, seeking member-driven feedback on the direction of the organization now and in the future.
 Over several months, IFB collected data through email, focus groups, events, virtual calls, and more.
 The results drive the decision-making process for the OMS Advisory Committee and subcommittees.
-Thanks in part to an overwhelming 15.9% response rate to the survey, which included members from all 102 counties in Illinois, the margin of error in the survey results is 2.1%, indicating an extraordinarily high level of confidence that the results are representative of the entire membership of 74,000+ MM/MS and PM/PS members.

 OMS survey feedback guiding roadmap | General | farmweeknow.com

 What does IFB do well for members?
-Farm Bureau members were clear about the main strengths of the organization: informing, advocating and developing.
+Farm Bureau members were clear about the main strengths of the organization: informing, advocating and educating.
 Diving deeper into the segments, there are slight differences in the values that different members have on those topics.

 What is a Net Promoter Score (NPS)?
 An NPS indicates the likelihood that members will promote the organization to others.
 In the scoring framework, numbers above zero are considered “promoters” and below zero are considered “detractors.”
 IFB’s overall NPS is 3, indicating a willingness of members to share IFB successes.
-Members under 30 and members aged 40-70 were particularly likely to speak favorably about Farm Bureau.
+Members under 30 and members aged 41-70 were particularly likely to speak favorably about Farm Bureau.

-Net promoter scoring
+Net Promoter scoring chart

 • Net Promoter Scoring Framework: